 FXMacroData

 FXMacroData was built to fix that.
-We pull directly from official central bank and government statistical sources, normalize every response to a consistent schema, and deliver each release within milliseconds of publication.
+We pull directly from official central bank and government statistical sources, normalize every response to a consistent schema, and target sub-second availability for supported live releases once the official source publishes.
 Every record carries an announcement_datetime — the actual moment the data became public — so your backtests reflect the information set available to live traders at each point in time.

 What FXMacroData provides